exasol/public-knowledgebase/Database-Features/setting-up-ad-kerberos-sso.md

 Create a new user in the AD domain to represent Exasol DB service.
 > **Important:** This account represents the Exasol database itself and is not intended to be used as a user account for authentication within the database.
 You can pick an arbitrary name, it is just an alias for an Exasol service.
 Try to keep it simple and use lower case.

+> **Important:** Only users from the same domain/realm will be able to authenticate in the Exasol database using this service account.

 This can be accomplished using the following PowerShell commands:
 ```
 $password = ConvertTo-SecureString "{Service account password}" -AsPlainText -Force